BroadbandForum/yang/docs/index.typ

 ==== revision <sec:revision>

-The requirements from RFC 8407 apply with the following modifications:
+The guidelines from RFC 8407 apply with the following modifications:

-- The requirements relating to the reference substatement are replaced with a requirement to reference the associated TR Issue, Amendment(if any) and Corrigendum.
+- The guidelines relating to the reference substatement are replaced with a guideline to reference the associated TR Issue, Amendment (if any) and Corrigendum.
-- The requirements relating to reuse of the same revision statement within unpublished versions are reworded to refer only to "versions" and not to "Internet\-Drafts".
+- The guidelines relating to reuse of the same revision statement within unpublished versions are reworded to refer only to "versions" and not to "Internet\-Drafts".

 References to associated TRs use "abbreviated" TR names, e.g., "TR\-101i2" or "TR\-383a6".